Azareal/Gosora/README.md

 A super fast forum software written in Go.

 The initial code-base was forked from one of my side projects, but has now gone far beyond that.
+We're still fairly early in development, so the code-base might change at an incredible rate.
+We plan to start stabilising it somewhat once we enter alpha.

 Azareal's Discord Chat: https://discord.gg/eyYvtTf